 Next to her studies, Chiara Ducomble has been singing in different professional choir projects such as "Meesters en Gezellen" (2016 and 2017 under Latvian Radio Choir conductor Siegvards Klava) and "Musica Sacra Festival" (2016 and 2017), as an ensemble singer and solist for the "Petite Messe Solennelle" by Rossini (2016 for Stichting Vluchteling and 2017 for ProMusica Rhodos), and for opera projects (Eugen Onegin Zomeropera 2016, Carmen Burg Warberg 2018, La Damnation de Faust and La Juive National Theater of Hannover 2019 and Greek Passion 2020).

 She performs in duo with piano, as a soloist with (string) orchestra and choir.
 She gave her opera debut with the role of Nada in Ana Sokolovic's chamber opera Svadba in July 2018.
 In December 2019 she interpretated the role of Penelope in Leinen aus Smyrna by Edward Rushton.
-In spring 2020 she sang the role of the little Arab in Martinus opera Juliette at the Hmtmh and will sing the role od Frugola in Puccinis Il Tabarro for Junge Mitteldeutsche Kammeroper as well as the role of the prince in Massenet‘s Cendrillon for the pocketopera Brussels in 2021.
+In spring 2020 she sang the role of the little Arab in Martinus opera Juliette at the Hmtmh and will sing the role of Frugola in Puccinis Il Tabarro for Junge Mitteldeutsche Kammeroper as well as the role of the prince in Massenet‘s Cendrillon for the pocketopera Brussels in 2021.